Miscellaneous University Regulations

 Change of College or Curriculum

 Changes of a student’s major must be initiated with the academic advisor in the student’s current major field.
-A list of these advisors is found in the Schedule of Classes.
+A list of these advisors is found in the front of the Schedule of Classes.
 After the form has been completed by the academic advisor, the student should take the form to the dean of the college in which the student was registered for the dean’s signature.
 The student obtains the signature of the advisor in the new major field, and then takes the form to the dean of the college to which the student is transferring and leaves the form with the new dean.
 If the change does not involve a change of college (merely a change of curriculum within the same college) the dean of that college will retain and process the form.

 Change of Address